severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 5, Scene 4.md

 ==101==And brought with armed men back to Messina.

 **BENE.**
 ==102==Think not on him till tomorrow.
 I’ll devise thee brave punishments for him.
-Strike up, pipers.
+Strike up, pipers!

 *Dance.*